ClickHouse/clickhouse-docs/docs/en/chdb/guides/query-remote-clickhouse.md

 import chdb
 ```

+We're going to query ClickPy using the `remoteSecure` function.
+This function takes in a host name, table name, and username at a minimum.

-The following query uses the `remoteSecure` function to return the number of downloads per day of the [`openai` package](https://clickpy.clickhouse.com/dashboard/openai) as a Pandas DataFrame:
+We can write the following query to return the number of downloads per day of the [`openai` package](https://clickpy.clickhouse.com/dashboard/openai) as a Pandas DataFrame:

 ```python
 query = """